kodecocodes/i10t/user-notifications/user-notifications.markdown

 The accessor methods of **UNUserNotificationCenter** let you read an app's user notification settings (the user permissions) so you can stay up-to-date on changes.
 But more excitingly, the _delete_ accessors let you programmatically remove pending and delivered notifications to free your users from a wall of unnecessary notifications.

-Finally, the accessor methods let youread and and set notification categories – you'll learn about those a little later in this chapter.
+Finally, the accessor methods let you read and and set notification categories – you'll learn about those a little later in this chapter.

 ### Querying Notification Center